-The world-famous Las Vegas Strip is the best area to stay in Las Vegas for first-timers because it is the heart and soul of Las Vegas.
+The Las Vegas Strip is the best overall area to stay in Las Vegas for first-timers because it is the heart and soul of Las Vegas.
 It is a safe place to stay in Las Vegas for tourist.
 While technically located in neighboring Paradise as opposed to Las Vegas itself, set on South Las Vegas Boulevard, The Strip is where many of the most famous attractions in Sin City are located.

 Las Vegas Strip is 4.2 miles street from Sahara Avenue at the north to Russell Road at the south.
 There are 3 areas on the strip, South, Central and North.
 The Central strip and South strip are the best place to stay on the Strip because it has more concentration of resorts and more activities than the North strip.
 If you stay in Central strip, you will be in the heart of action.